The Diversity Advancement Scholarship

 - US Citizen

-- Rising 1st or 2nd year undergraduate architecture student
+- Rising 1st or 2nd year student in a NAAB-accredited architecture program

 Click here to access the Diversity Advancement Scholarship application!

 Applications are due January 25, 2017.

 For further information regarding this scholarship please contact email@example.com